lokesh-karthikeyan/odin-landing_page/README.md

 # The Odin Project - Landing Page

 This is one of the project about creating a landing page from `The Odin Project's` Foundations course.
-As it is a landing page, it contains a `header`, `footer`, and `one or more secions` in between the header and footer.
+As it is a landing page, it contains a `header`, `footer`, and `one or more sections` in between the header and footer.

 ## Objective